-All about basement lighting ideas including low profile lighting, recessed lighting spacing, basement stairwell lighting and more!
+All about basement lighting ideas including low profile lighting, recessed lighting layout, basement stairwell lighting, and more!

 As part of our basement renovation, I knew I needed to figure out the best lighting for the basement, including what the recessed lighting layout looked like.